MicrosoftDocs/power-automate-docs/articles/process-mining-byo-azure-data-lake.md

 You can refresh a process ingested from Azure Data Lake on a schedule, either through a full or incremental refresh.
 Though there are no retention policies, you can ingest data incrementally using one of the following methods:

-If you selected a **single file** in the previous section:
-- Append more data to the selected file.
+If you selected a *single file* in the previous section, append more data to the selected file.

-If you selected a **folder** in the previous section:
-- Add incremental files to the selected folder.
+If you selected a *folder* in the previous section, add incremental files to the selected folder.

 > [!IMPORTANT]
 > When you add incremental files to a selected folder or subfolder, make sure you indicate the increment order by naming files with dates such as YYYMMDD.csv or YYYYMMDDHHMMSS.csv.